databio/pypiper/doc/source/intro.rst

   simple **ordered sequence of commands**, just like a shell script.

-What Pypiper does NOT do:
+What Pypiper does NOT do
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Pypiper tries to exploit the `Pareto principle